SpikeInterface/spikeinterface/README.md

 cd ..
 ```

+## version note

+`spikeinterface` version 0.90 > 0.93:

+  * breaks backward compatibility with 0.10/0.11/0.12/0.13 series.
+  * has been first released in July 2021 (0.90.0)
+  * is not a meta-package anymore
+  * it doesn't depend on spikeextractors/spiketoolkit/spikesorters/spikecomparison/spikewidgets anymore

 To install the olde `spikeinterface` API, you can use pip and point to the old version:

 ```bash
 pip install spikeinterface==0.13
 ```

+The recommended is to use new version.

 ## Citation